divyanshupundir/mavlink-kotlin/README.md

 # mavlink-kotlin

-A modern MAVLink handling library for the JVM written in Kotlin.
+A modern MAVLink library for the JVM written in Kotlin.

+## Overview

+Mavlink-Kotlin was created out of the need for a type-safe, high-performance and flexible MAVLink library for the JVM.
+For an end-to-end drone tech company like UrbanMatrix Technologies, MAVLink forms the heart of communication between the drone, the GCS and the companion computer.
+Apart from our proprietary Android-based GCS, UMT LaunchPad, we have developed several JVM application that run on Matrix-OS, our proprietary Linux-based OS for our Companion Computer and our Management Server.

+We had realized several problems with existing JVM MAVLink implementations.
+These include:
+- Performance problems at very high message rates
+- Hassle to generate and maintain MAVLink message objects from custom XML definitions
+- Difficulties in understanding and fixing reflection-based code
+- Difficulties in extending existing code-base due to lack of modularity

+Through Mavlink-Kotlin we want to address the problems that we had faced while adopting and understanding MAVLink libraries not only for the JVM but also C/C++, Golang, Rust and Python.
+This library takes inspiration from several great features of these libraries.
+We want to make the adoption of this library as easy as possible by being flexible in terms of creating a modular and easy to extend API that allows the users to use the same base MAVLink and connection classes to create adapters of their own to fit whatever pub-sub library they want to use.
+Apart from this, the MAVLink generator plugin is designed to fit well with stand-alone Android and JVM projects while keeping the setup quick and hassle-free.

 ## Key Design Considerations

-### Reflection-less serialization and deserialization
+### Code generation instead of reflection
-Reflection-based code can be prone to errors, difficult to understand and difficult for compiler to optimize.
+Reflection-based code is prone to errors, difficult to understand and difficult for compiler to optimize.

+On the other hand, generated code is much easier for the users to go through and understand.
+And apart from the obvious possibilities of compile-time and run-time optimizations, it is free from fragility that reflection brings in.
-Mavlink-Kotlin heavily uses code-gen to avoid reflection and provide compile-time safety.
+Mavlink-Kotlin heavily uses code generation to avoid reflection and provide compile-time safety.

-In-fact, we've even tested it against other available MAVLink implementations for the JVM, and this library is **20,000x to 45,000x** faster in terms of serialization and deserialization speeds and provides a much better memory footprint.
+In-fact, we've even tested it against other available MAVLink JVM implementations, and this library is **20,000x to 45,000x** faster in terms of serialization and deserialization speeds and provides a much better memory footprint.
 Don't believe us? try out the comparison tests in the `mavlink-kotlin` module.

 ### Interface-based API and modular design
 Don't think the in-built implementation is good enough?
 No issues.
 Write your own code generators for the messages, enums, dialects etc. and the rest of the modules will work without requiring a reimplementation.

-### Message generator Gradle plugin:
+### Message generator Gradle plugin
 You can provide your own dialect files and the Gradle plugin will take care of generating the messages.
-We use it to generate and maintain your own private MAVLink message implementations for your drone systems, as we do ourselves.
+Use it to generate and maintain your own private MAVLink message implementations for your drone systems by simply providing the MAVLink XMLs.

-### Support for Kotlin Multiplatform (future):
+### Support for Kotlin Multiplatform (future)
 Target Android, Native, iOS and Desktop applications using the same codebase.

 ## Project Structure